'Game Of Thrones' Season 8, Episode 5: 'Let It Be Fear'

 Jaime and Cersei have somehow made it allllllllll the way down to the very bottom of the tunnels under the Red Keep — Jaime's still full of pep, by the way — only to find that their exit is completely blocked by rubble.
 Jamie keeps trying to find a way out, but Cersei knows it's the end.
 They embrace a final time.
 "Nothing else matters," Jaime says.
 "Nothing else matters.
 Only us."
 And within a few seconds, it's only them ... and thousands of tons of stone, collapsing upon them.

-Arya stumbles, alone, through streets filled with burned bodies — including those of the mother and daughter she sought to help — and ash.
+Arya stumbles, alone, through streets filled with burned bodies — including those of the mother and daughter — and ash.
 The sole sign of life — a once-white horse, now covered in blood and soot.
 It seems to be good ol' Harry Strickland's horse, in point of fact.
-Arya comforts the beast, and rides out of King's Landing, which is now a charred, smoking ruin.
+Arya comforts the beast and rides out of King's Landing, which is now a charred, smoking ruin.
 End.

 So Daenerys took Olenna Tyrell's advice.
 She was the dragon, and the dragon was her.
 She broke the wheel, and then chopped it into bite-sized chunks, and then she lit that sucker on fire.